Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Setup and proof of the main theorem

 (Put differently, there are no elements in $\ker\wh\cP(\sigma)$, $\sigma\in\R$, with support in $r_0-\delta<r<r_1+\delta$.)
 Thus, for \itref{ItPfSolMeromorphic}--\itref{ItPfSolSolvability} above, we may assume that $\cQ$ is such that it satisfies this resonance condition.
-This lemma is somewhat orthogonal to the main thrust of our argument, hence we defer its proof to Appendix~\ref{SecPfSolAbs}.
+We defer the proof of this lemma to Appendix~\ref{SecPfSolAbs}.